 Example: Rs 1,250 ร 2.1 = Rs 2,625 CLV per customer.

-Run this through the CLV Calculator to verify your inputs and see sensitivity analysis across different churn rate scenarios.
+Run this through the CLV Calculator to check your inputs and see how the number shifts across different churn rate scenarios.

 Step 6: CLV for SaaS and Subscription Businesses

-Subscription businesses use a margin-adjusted formula that better reflects recurring revenue economics.
+Subscription businesses use a margin-adjusted formula that better fits recurring revenue economics.

 Formula: CLV = ARPU ร Gross Margin % / Monthly Churn Rate